punchagan/punchagan.muse-amuse.in/content/blog/blog-newsletter-restored.md

 I had a newsletter for this blog automatically created from the RSS feed and sent by Mailchimp, based on [Julia Evans' setup](https://jvns.ca/blog/2017/12/28/making-a-weekly-newsletter/).
 I discovered this week, thanks to Ringo, that sign-ups no longer worked.
-Upon digging further, I found out that my Mailchimp account was deleted over an year ago.
+Upon digging further, I found out that my Mailchimp account was deleted over a year ago.
 I missed a handful of email reminders from them to login to the account to prevent deletion.

 I didn't need to tweak or change anything with the newsletter on Mailchimp once